Media Influence on Eating Disorders: How Does Social Media Impact Our Eating Habits?

 Methods for Treating Eating Disorders

 When social media and other external messages are too much, it can lead you to feel insecure and alter your eating patterns.
 However, there are ways to combat this.
+Eating disorders are classified as mental disorders, which means they require professional diagnosis and treatment.
 Here are some methods for treating eating disorders:

 Trauma-Focused Modalities for Treating Eating Disorders